CARFF: Conditional Auto-encoded Radiance Field for 3D Scene Forecasting

 \subsection{Mixture Density Network}

-The mixture density network (MDN) takes in the mean and variances of the latent distributions $ q_\phi(z_{t-1} | I_c^ {t-1}) $ and outputs the estimated posterior distribution as a mixture of Gaussian $q_\phi'(z_t | I_c^{t-1})$ through a multi-headed MLP.
+With the POMDP, the mixture density network (MDN) takes in the mean and variances of the latent distributions of the current belief state $ q_\phi(z_{t-1} | I_c^ {t-1}) $ and outputs the next belief state's estimated posterior distribution.
+To better model the uncertainty of the predicted belief state distribution, the output is a mixture of Gaussian $q_\phi'(z_t | I_c^{t-1})$ modeled through a multi-headed MLP.

 \paragraph{Architecture:} The shared backbone simply contains $2$ fully connected layers and rectified linear units (ReLU) activation with hidden layer size of $512$.
 Additional heads with $2$ fully connected layers are used to generate $\mu_i$ and $\sigma_i^2$.
 The mixture weight, $\pi_i$, is generated from a $3$ layer MLP network.
 We limit the number of Gaussians, $K = 2$.